Dr. Jessica Voigts

 Travelling to Italy in Dec with our disabled 21 yo son (can walk but is unsteady).
 Any recommendations for accom and getting around.

-you should check out candy harrington's work - her new book is at http://www.barrierfreetravel.net/ and you can get a whole slew of her info from http://barrierfreetravels.com/serendipity/ i just read a cool new book about staying in convents and monasteries, called good night and god bless, by trish clark. i am SURE that if you found a cool place to stay there, you'd learn a lot (not spend much, comparatively), and probably get lots of help. http://www.goodnightandgodbless.com/ you can also check out MIUSA's work, and also a few other good links: http://www.seeitalia.com/essentials/disabled_travel/ http://www.slowtrav.com/europe/disabled_travel.htm good luck! almost 10 years ago
+you should check out candy harrington's work - her new book is at http://www.barrierfreetravel.net/ and you can get a whole slew of her info from http://barrierfreetravels.com/serendipity/ i just read a cool new book about staying in convents and monasteries, called good night and god bless, by trish clark. i am SURE that if you found a cool place to stay there, you'd learn a lot (not spend much, comparatively), and probably get lots of help. http://www.goodnightandgodbless.com/ you can also check out MIUSA's work, and also a few other good links: http://www.seeitalia.com/essentials/disabled_travel/ http://www.slowtrav.com/europe/disabled_travel.htm good luck! over 10 years ago

-we've done interviews with the organizers of the following european music festivals: telemarken: http://www.wanderingeducators.com/books-film/music/telemarkfestivalen-international-folk-music-festival-norway.html roskilde: http://www.wanderingeducators.com/books-film/music/roskilde-music-festival-northern-europes-largest-music-festival-july-3-6-2008.html mull of kintyre: http://www.wanderingeducators.com/books-film/music/mull-kintyre-music-festival.html hebridean celtic festival: http://www.wanderingeducators.com/books-film/music/hebridean-celtic-festival.html the gathering festival: http://www.wanderingeducators.com/books-film/music/pipes-are-calling-you-edinburgh-july.html as i am sure you know, this is only the tip of the iceberg! almost 10 years ago
+we've done interviews with the organizers of the following european music festivals: telemarken: http://www.wanderingeducators.com/books-film/music/telemarkfestivalen-international-folk-music-festival-norway.html roskilde: http://www.wanderingeducators.com/books-film/music/roskilde-music-festival-northern-europes-largest-music-festival-july-3-6-2008.html mull of kintyre: http://www.wanderingeducators.com/books-film/music/mull-kintyre-music-festival.html hebridean celtic festival: http://www.wanderingeducators.com/books-film/music/hebridean-celtic-festival.html the gathering festival: http://www.wanderingeducators.com/books-film/music/pipes-are-calling-you-edinburgh-july.html as i am sure you know, this is only the tip of the iceberg! over 10 years ago